One of the most common questions among the Shopify dropshipping beginners is whether to choose a free theme or a paid Shopify theme?

 Shopify Free Vs Paid Themes: Differences

 1. Page Loading Speed

-The free Shopify themes are usually faster to load they’re almost bare-bones structure for your website.
+The free Shopify themes are usually faster to load as they’re almost bare-bones structures for your website.

 Although free Shopify themes costs, well $0; the cost of paid themes can range from as low as $17 to as high as $480 to my knowledge.